Godmothered: Post-production

 Post-production for Godmothered began by April 2020.
 The film features an epilogue rendered in hand-drawn animation by Studio AKA.
 According to Maguire, the idea of using hand-drawn animation was considered before filming, and later discarded.
 However, the filmmakers ultimately decided to use animation for the epilogue in response to the COVID-19 pandemic shutdown, which left the filmmakers unable to film any additional footage.
 40 Studio AKA animators worked remotely on the sequence under the supervision of supervising animator Aya Suzuki.
 While the characters were hand-drawn animated, the sets were created through CG.
 The animators sought for the epilogue to "feel very much in the tradition of Disney animation" while also feeling unique.
 Animators were inspired by early Disney films for the staging, colour, and lighting, while also adding texture to give the animation a storybook film, as the sequence opened with a book.
 Several designs were made for Eleanor, who had to fit the epilogue's cartoonish look while also resembling Jilian Bell.
 The animators started by working on rough animation in order to get performance approval, before being set to clean up for coloring and texture.

-Music
+Soundtrack

 Rachel Portman composed and produced the score for the film.
 Jillian Shea Spaeder performed two songs for the film's end credits, titled "Rise Up (Joy to the World)" and "Hero".
 The soundtrack was released on December 4, 2020, alongside the film.